Homepage Denis Allard

 Half-tapering strategy for conditional simulation with large datasets [with D. Marcotte]

 Gaussian conditional realizations are routinely used for risk assessment and planning in a variety of Earth sciences applications.
 Conditional realizations can be obtained by first creating unconditional realizations that are then post-conditioned by kriging.
 Many efficient algorithms are available for the first step, so the bottleneck resides in the second step.
 Instead of doing the conditional simulations with the desired covariance (F approach) or with a tapered covariance (T approach), we propose to use the taper covariance only in the conditioning step (Half-Taper or HT approach).
 This enables to speed up the computations and to reduce memory requirements for the conditioning step but also to keep the right short scale variations in the realizations.
 A criterion based on mean square error of the simulation is derived to help anticipate the similarity of HT to F. Moreover, an index is used to predict the sparsity of the kriging matrix for the conditioning step.
 Some guides for the choice of the taper function are discussed.
 The distributions of a series of 1D, 2D and 3D scalar response functions are compared for F, T and HT approaches.
 The distributions obtained indicate a much better similarity to F with HT than with T. A preprint is avalaible here.
+Publication in SERRA is here.

 Multivariate space-time models [with M. Bourotte and E. Porcu]

 Multivariate space-time data are increasingly recorded in various scientific disciplines.
 When analyzing these data, one of the key issue is to describe the multivariate space-time dependencies.
 In a Gaussian framework, this necessitates to propose relevant models for multivariate space-time covariance functions, mathematically described as matrix-valued covariance functions for which non-negative definiteness must be ensured.
 A new flexible parametric class of cross-covariance functions for multivariate space-time Gaussian random fields has been proposed where space-time components belong to the (univariate) Gneiting class of space-time covariance functions, with Matern or Cauchy covariance functions in the spatial dimensions.
 In this class, the smoothness and the scale parameters can be different for each variable.
 Sufficient conditions are provided, ensuring that this model is a valid matrix-valued covariance functionfor multivariate space-time random fields.
 Through a simulation study, it is shown that the parameters of this model can be efficiently estimated using weighted pairwise likelihood, which belongs to class of composite likelihood methods.
 A preprint is available here.
+Publication in Spatial Statistics is here.

 Variograms for anisotropic random fields [with R. Senoussi and E. Porcu]